LianaMikael/GraphicalModels/README.md

 ## Skills Assessment

-This problem is taken from [Model-Based Machine Learning book](https://mbmlbook.com/).
+This problem is taken from [MBML](https://mbmlbook.com/).
 Please refer to this book for many great examples and non-technical explanations.

 The code for this project is provided in SkillsAssessment folder.

+### Skills Assessment (Real-world example)

+The skills assessment model applied to real-world data.
+Explores the use of **VariableArrays**, for more information, refer to [the guide](https://dotnet.github.io/infer/userguide/Arrays%20and%20ranges.html).
+The code is given in SkillAssessmentAdnaced folder.

 ## Game Outcomes